MinikubeAddon/watchpod/README.md

   </a>
 </p>

-> Watchpod is a Minikube addon that detects file changes, then automates the build and deployment of local k8s nodes.
+> Watchpod is a Minikube addon that detects file changes, then automates the build and deployment of local k8s pods

 [Minikube]: https://github.com/kubernetes/minikube
 [Minikube clone]: https://github.com/MinikubeAddon/minikube